shaik1002/biggitlabbomb/doc/user/project/working_with_projects.md

 **Tier:** Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

-> - Option to delete projects immediately from the **Admin** area and as a group setting removed [on GitLab.com](https://gitlab.com/gitlab-org/gitlab/-/issues/393622) and [on self-managed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/119606) in GitLab 16.0.
+> - Option to delete projects immediately from the Admin Area and as a group setting removed [on GitLab.com](https://gitlab.com/gitlab-org/gitlab/-/issues/393622) and [on self-managed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/119606) in GitLab 16.0.

 Prerequisites: